ridinCLIgun

 AI review on demand

-Press Ctrl+G, R and let Claude, GPT, or Mistral explain what a command or script actually does.
-Only when you ask.
+Ask Claude, GPT, or Mistral for a deeper review of what a command or script actually does.

 📜